HM Web Service is an auxiliary application for HostMonitor. It is included into Advanced Host Monitor package.

 There are several possible ways:

-Please check manual.doc file for detailed information ("Web Service: SSL" section of the manual)
+Please check manual.PDF file for detailed information ("Web Service: SSL" section of the manual)

 - Use SSL certificate that already installed on your IIS web server